The Greatest Film Composers of All Time & Their Best Movieby smith-d-c | created - 07 Aug 2011 | updated - 07 Aug 2011 | Public

 82. John Powell

 John Powell was born on September 18, 1963 in London, England.
-He is a composer, known for How to Train Your Dragon (2010), Rio (2011) and The Bourne Identity (2002).
+He is a composer, known for Solo: A Star Wars Story (2018), How to Train Your Dragon (2010) and Rio (2011).
 He was previously married to Melinda Lerner.

 The Bourne Identity